Culture Shock in Hong Kong

 Many people find Hong Kong’s humidity unbearable.
 Stories even cite that British soldiers who first settled in Hong Kong died mainly from the smog and the heat, and not from battle wounds.

 Hong Kong’s “wet blanket” is most prominent in spring time, and is followed by the extreme heat of summer.
 Many expats have trouble adapting to the stifling outdoor temperatures, and those that can cope with the rising mercury may nonetheless have problems with the constant indoor flow of air conditioning.
 All the malls and office buildings will be blasting cool air at max volume, so it’s necessary to carry a cardigan everywhere, and those that wear glasses can be sure they will be wiping the fog off their lenses several times a day.

 Etiquette tips in Hong Kong

 - When receiving gifts from locals, don’t open the gift in front of them, as that is considered rather rude.
 Just thank them graciously and then put it away.

 - Don’t give clocks as gifts; these items can be associated with mourning.

 - If bringing flowers to a friend’s home, especially during Chinese New Year, don’t bring any white flowers, as this symbolises death.

 - When giving or receiving business cards, do so with both hands to show respect.

-- If an expat finds themself in the middle of a crowd, say in the MTR during rush hours or walking through the Chinese New Year wet market in Victoria Park, they should move rather swiftly, otherwise the people behind them will start shoving.
+- If an expat finds themselves in the middle of a crowd, say in the MTR during rush hours or walking through the Chinese New Year wet market in Victoria Park, they should move swiftly, otherwise the people behind them will start shoving.